itdddjulius/TickerRobot/README.md

 We’d advise spending no more than 2 hours total – hopefully it’s a fun puzzle to demonstrate how you tend to approach problems.

 ********************

+## VERSION 1 - Ticker Robot 1

-### Welcome to Arachnid Robotics, delivering you Robot Spiders(TM) for all your robotic spider needs
+### Part 1 - Welcome to Arachnid Robotics, delivering you Robot Spiders(TM) for all your robotic spider needs